brettchalupa/LonelyPaddle/README.md

 # Lonely Paddle

-Tennis for those without friends.
+Tennis for those lacking friends.

 The game is built using [HaxeFlixel](https://haxeflixel.com).